genderev/scaling-workbook/README.md

 # scaling-workbook
-Lessons from systems engineering and devops that reveal the art of scaling.
+Lessons from systems engineering and DevOps on the art of scaling.
 ## Define service level objectives
 Service level objectives (SLOs) specify a target level for the reliability of your service.